Kayak through the sea caves and arches of Anacapa Island and paddle above vibrant underwater kelp forests.

 - Boat Crossing to Oxnard: 1 hour

-- Boat to Anacapa Island on our custom kayak shuttle, the Sunfish
+- Boat to Anacapa Island on our custom kayak adventure vessel, the Sunfish

 - Guides and naturalists